-So what exactly has been announced, and what are we in the dark about?
-Here’s everything you need to know about the Sony TV 2020 lineup.
+So what exactly has been announced, what's on the market, and what are we in the dark about?
+Here’s everything we know about the Sony TV 2020 lineup.

 Sony 2020 TV technology